Bitbucket API 2.0 client for PHP

 - Bitbucket - bitbucket/client which is this package!

-To get the latest version, simply require the project using Composer.
-You will need to install any package that "provides"
+This version supports PHP 7.4-8.3.
+To get started, simply require the project using Composer.
+You will also need to install packages that "provide"

 The main point of entry is the